sidharrth2002/LaBo/report/main.typ

 == Biomedical Data

-We employ HAM10000, a collection of 10,015 dermatoscopic images representing seven variations of skin lesions #footnote[melanoma, basal cell carcinoma, and benign keratosis-like lesions] that are compiled from various populations @Tschandl_2018.
-HAM10000 is commonly used as a benchmark dataset for medical vision encoders.
+HAM10000 is a collection of 10,015 dermatoscopic images representing seven variations of skin lesions #footnote[melanoma, basal cell carcinoma, and benign keratosis-like lesions] that are compiled from various populations @Tschandl_2018, and is commonly used as a benchmark dataset for medical vision encoders.
 We use the same training, validation and testing splits as the dataset providers.

 // A function to represent a virtual image
 #let vimg(body) = {